PacktPublishing/Ansible-Quick-Start-Guide/Chapter2/RedHat_CentOS_Fedora_install/README.md

-These are scripts for teh fonction described at the subtitle:
+These are scripts for the fonction described at the subtitle:
 ## Red Hat, CentOS and Fedora package installation